-Most people, including a lot of doctors, are not aware of this strange phenomenon.
-The syndrome was first described in the medical literature 2004 (https://www.projectcbd.org/cannabis-hyperemesis-syndrome).
-People with this syndrome suddenly suffer, after years of using cannabis, from pain in their stomach.
-Stomach ache, nauseau and constantly vomiting.
-Sometimes this can continue for days.
-For around 90% of the people with this problem, the best solution seems to be taking a hot bath.
+What exactly is cannabinoid hyperemesis syndrome?
+Most people, including many doctors, are unfamiliar with this strange phenomenon.
+The syndrome was first described in the medical literature in 2004 (https://www.projectcbd.org/cannabis-hyperemesis-syndrome) People with this syndrome suddenly develop stomach problems after years of cannabis use.
+Abdominal pain, nausea and vomiting continuously.
+This can sometimes last for days.
+What seems to work best for about 90% of people with this problem is a simple remedy: a warm bath.

 The problem disappears when people stop using THC.
 Some of the people can start using THC again at a later time.
 But there are also people who can never tolerate THC anymore after the syndrome occurred.
 That can be a pity when you use it on a recreational basis.
 However, for a person who uses THC for medical reasons it can be a real problem.
 There are clues that lower doses of THC can reduce the risk of this problem.